horovod/horovod/README.md

     With the typical setup of one GPU per process, this can be set to *local rank*.
 In that case, the first process on the server will be allocated the first GPU, second process will be allocated the second GPU and so forth.

+3. Scale the learning rate by number of workers.
+Effective batch size in synchronous distributed training is scaled by the number of workers.
+Increase in learning rate compensates for the increased batch size.

-3. Wrap optimizer in `hvd.DistributedOptimizer`.
+4. Wrap optimizer in `hvd.DistributedOptimizer`.
 The distributed optimizer delegates gradient computation to the original optimizer, averages gradients using *allreduce* or *allgather*, and then applies those averaged gradients.

-4. Add `hvd.BroadcastGlobalVariablesHook(0)` to broadcast initial variable states from rank 0 to all other processes.
+5. Add `hvd.BroadcastGlobalVariablesHook(0)` to broadcast initial variable states from rank 0 to all other processes.
     This is necessary to ensure consistent initialization of all workers when training is started with random weights or restored from a checkpoint.
 Alternatively, if you're not using `MonitoredTrainingSession`, you can simply execute the `hvd.broadcast_global_variables` op after global variables have been initialized.

-5. Modify your code to save checkpoints only on worker 0 to prevent other workers from corrupting them.
+6. Modify your code to save checkpoints only on worker 0 to prevent other workers from corrupting them.
     This can be accomplished by passing `checkpoint_dir=None` to `tf.train.MonitoredTrainingSession` if `hvd.rank() != 0`.